ionic-team/ionic-framework/scripts/README.md

 From your app directory:

-1. `npm link ionic-framework`
+1. `npm link ionic-angular`
 2. `ionic serve` or `ionic run` or `ionic emulate`

-To remove the linked version of `ionic-framework` do `npm rm ionic-framework`, and then reinstall using `npm install ionic-framework`.
+To remove the linked version of `ionic-angular` do `npm rm ionic-angular`, and then reinstall using `npm install ionic-angular`.

 ### Running Snapshot